AndresMGA/harmonica_react/README.md

             - passes new tab to <HarmonicaMoving>

     If stepPlay=True it will:
-        - trigger <AudioPlayer> pauseHandler
+        - trigger <AudioPlayer> pauseHandler to pause all tracks
         - reference the harmonica track in <AudioPlayer>
-        - seek to the time received
+        - seek harmonica track to the time received
         - trigger harmonica track play
         - and finally trigger harmonica track pause when the time of next note in events.json is reached